viniciuscatelani/E-commerce-Conversion-Causal-Baeysian-Optimization/README.md

 The pre-built image is available on Docker Hub, making reproduction instantaneous.

 * **Image Name:** `viniciuscatelani/ecom-ab-test-bayesian`

+### Docker & Security Hygiene

+To adhere to best practices in DevOps and minimize the attack surface of the image, the following measures were implemented:

+1. **.dockerignore:** A `.dockerignore` file is used to exclude unnecessary and potentially sensitive files (such as local virtual environments, `.git` history, and IDE configuration files) from the Docker build context.
+This ensures a **faster build time** and a **minimalist, cleaner image**.
+2. **Image Minimization:** The final image contains only the necessary libraries and the code required for execution, following the principle of **least privilege** for container components.

+### ⚠️ Note on Code Visibility (Production vs. Portfolio)

+For maximum transparency and ease of review, the Python source code is included in the final image.

+In a **real-world production environment**, this practice would be strictly avoided.
+Instead, we would:

+* Use multi-stage builds to compile the final application into a minimal image.
+* Exclude all source files and environment variables not essential for the service's execution (e.g., only include a pre-compiled model file and the API runner script).

 ### Reproduction Steps (Using Pre-built Image)